Antispasmodics vs. Painkillers: What's the Difference and When to Take Them

 NSAIDs such as ibuprofen and aspirin may cause side effects.
 However, not everyone gets them.

-For ibuprofen, common side effects include4:
+For ibuprofen, typical side effects include4:

 • nausea or vomiting